DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Discussion and Future Work

-Our work on DuetUI serves as a proof-of-concept for a new human-agent co-generation paradigm for interfaces.
-While our evaluation demonstrates its immediate benefits, it also opens up a broader design space and surfaces critical challenges for the future of agentic systems.
-In this section, we discuss the paradigm shift from intervention to true symbiosis, concrete directions for future research, and the limitations of our current work.
+Our work on DuetUI serves as a proof-of-concept for a new paradigm of human–agent co-generation for interfaces.
+While our evaluation illustrates its immediate utility, it also reveals a broader design space and exposes several open challenges.
+In this section, we focus on the limitations of our current approach and outline key directions for future research, positioning DuetUI as an initial step rather than a complete solution toward more symbiotic human–agent interaction.